The whole is greater than the sum of its parts.

 - There is a System Team only for the Solution Train, which can fulfill these responsibilities for each of its ARTs

 - There are System Teams for both the ARTs and Solution Train

 The decision regarding which pattern to use depends on the specific context of the value stream.
 Factors include the ART structure within the value stream (built around features or components), solution architecture, branching and integration policies across the ARTs, system testability, and development infrastructure.

 Building Development Infrastructure

 Good infrastructure supports high ART velocity, so the System Team may:

-- Create and maintain infrastructure, including continuous integration, automated builds, and automated build verification testing
+- Create and maintain the continuous delivery pipeline toolchain, including continuous integration, automated builds, automated build verification testing, and automated deployment

-- Create platforms and environments for solution demos, development, quality assurance, user acceptance testing and staging
+- Create platforms and environments for solution demos and user acceptance testing

 - Facilitate the technical aspects of collaboration with third parties, such as data or service providers and hosting facilities

 Complex solutions also require that the System Team do the following:

-- Participate in PI Planning and the Pre- and Post-PI Planning meetings at the Large Solution Level, and in backlog refinement to define integration and test backlog items
+- Participate in PI Planning and the Pre and Post-PI Planning meetings in Large Solution SAFe and in backlog refinement to define integration and test backlog items

-- Determine and help maintain decisions and policies for appropriate branching models
+- Determine and help maintain decisions and policies for appropriate trunk and branching models

 - Run solution-level integration scripts or manually integrate where automation is not yet possible

 - Attend other teams’ stand-ups to support daily activities

-The System Team may also perform some automated testing duties:
+The System Team may also perform some necessary testing duties that support the Agile teams:

 - Create newly automated test scenarios

 - Extend test scenarios to data sets that more closely match production

 - Organize test cases designed by individual teams into ordered suites

-- Perform manual testing and run automated tests for new features and Stories
+- Perform manual testing and run automated tests for new Features

 - Prioritize time-consuming tests, refactor, and run reduced test suites where applicable

 - Help teams create reduced-test suites that they can run independently

 - Test solution performance against Nonfunctional Requirements (NFRs) and assist System and Solution Engineering in identifying system shortfalls and bottlenecks

 System and Solution Demos